Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_MPU-6050.md

 ### Common Issues:

 1. **I2C Device Not Detected**
-   - Ensure I2C is enabled on the Raspberry Pi using `sudo raspi-config`.
+   - Ensure I2C is enabled on the Smart Pi One using `sudo armbian-config`.
    - Verify the connections of the SDA and SCL pins.
    - Use the following command to check if the MPU-6050 is detected:
      ```bash